The Last Night at Tremore Beach: Premise

 Composer and pianist Álex retires to a secluded seaside location and, in the wake of an accident, he starts experiencing eerie visions about his neighbors.

 Production

 An adaptation of the novel La última noche en Tremore Beach (Ediciones B, 2014) by Mikel Santiago, the series was written by Oriol Paulo in collaboration with Jordi Vallejo and Lara Sendim.
 It was produced by Acantilado Studio alongside Sospecha Films, Think Studio, Colosé Producciones, and Juanita Film.
 Instead of taking place in Ireland like the novel, the fiction is set in an Asturian village.

 Release

 The series was released worldwide on Netflix on 25 October 2024.

 Reception

 The Last Night at Tremore Beach received positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 83% approval rating based on 6 critic reviews.
+The review aggregator website Rotten Tomatoes reported an 83% approval rating based on 6 critic reviews.

 Reviewing for Common Sense Media, Weiting Liu wrote, "The Last Night at Tremore Beach creates an eerie ambiance with its wintry, gloomy coastal setting and delivers a melancholic beauty with its formal cinematography."